Therapeutic Plasma Exchange

 - Other rare diseases

-After the procedure is completed, you may feel tired for the rest of the day.
-We recommend hydrating well after the procedure.
-We also recommend that someone drives you home until you have a good idea of how these procedures affect you.
+After the procedure is completed, patients may feel tired for the rest of the day.
+We recommend drinking plenty of liquids after the procedure.
+We also recommend that patients have a family member or friend give them a ride home.